What Does "Case Is Being Actively Reviewed by USCIS" Mean?

 Actions USCIS Takes During the Review Period

 During this stage, USCIS officers check your submitted paperwork for completeness and accuracy.
 They verify supporting documents, cross-reference information with government databases, and assess your eligibility for the requested immigration benefit.
 The adjudication process includes background checks, validation of financial documents, and confirmation that all forms meet USCIS requirements.
-While your case shows "actively reviewed" status, officers might be processing other applications ahead of yours in the queue.
+USCIS conducts background checks on both petitioners and beneficiaries as part of their thorough evaluation process.
+An adjudicating officer is responsible for actively reviewing your application and making determinations regarding your eligibility.
+While your case shows “actively reviewed” status, immigration officers are tasked with ensuring all documentation is accurate and complete during the review, and officers might be processing other applications ahead of yours in the queue.

 What to Do While Your Case is Being Actively Reviewed

 While your case is being reviewed by USCIS, keep all your immigration documents organized and accessible.
 Make copies of everything you submitted with your application and store them safely.
+It is essential to keep copies of all documents related to your case to ensure you can respond efficiently to any requests or discrepancies.
 Update your address with USCIS immediately if you move - this helps avoid missing important notices about your case.
-Though USCIS doesn't require additional paperwork during this phase, stay ready to respond quickly if they request more information through a Request for Evidence (RFE).
+Though USCIS doesn’t require additional paperwork during this phase, stay ready to respond quickly if they request more information through a Request for Evidence (RFE).
+If you need to contact USCIS, you can also submit written queries by mail or email to seek clarification or assistance.

 Tracking Case Progress While in Review

-USCIS offers an online case status portal where you can check your application's progress using your receipt number.
+USCIS offers an online case status portal where you can check your application’s progress using your receipt number.
+Online tracking through the USCIS website allows you to securely monitor your immigration case progress in real time, ensuring you stay informed about any updates.
 Visit the USCIS website and enter your 13-character receipt number to view current status updates.
 While the system provides basic information, updates may be limited.
 You can also create a free USCIS online account to receive email notifications when your case status changes or new documents become available.

 Next Status Updates Following "Actively Reviewed" Stage